microsoft/vscode-debugadapter-node/protocol/README.md

   * Adds a `restart` request and a corresponding `supportsRestartRequest` capability.
   * Adds a `variablesReference` attribute to the `OutputEvent`.
   * Adds support for exception configuration options.
-  * Adds formatting options support for vlues returned from `VariablesRequest`, `EvaluateRequest`, and `StackTraceRequest`.
+  * Adds formatting options support for values returned from `VariablesRequest`, `EvaluateRequest`, and `StackTraceRequest`.

 * 1.14.x:
   * Adds optional `type` attribute to the `SetVariableResponse` type.